Azure/AppConfiguration/releaseNotes/KubernetesProvider.md

 [Image][image] | [Sample][sample]

-## 1.1.0-preview - Jun XX, 2023
+## 1.0.0-preview3 - July 26, 2023

 ### New Features

-* Dynamic configuration support, support refreshing the data of ConfigMap or Secret by watching the sentinel key periodically.
+* Dynamic configuration support, support refreshing ConfigMap or Secret by watching the sentinel key periodically.
 * HMAC authentication support.

 ### Bug Fixes

 * Fixed an issue happens while multiple selectors are used.
+* Fixed an issue that resolved secrets are not saved in the selected order.

+## 1.0.0-preview2 - July 07, 2023

+### Bug Fixes

+* Fixed a race condition issue happens while resolving Key Vault references.

 ## 1.0.0-preview - April 07, 2023